gecio/gecio.github.io/docs/_imke/clusterlifecycle/creatingacluster/index.en.md

 In the next step, we define how many and what kind of virtual machines will be initially available as worker nodes in the cluster.

-First, this so called `Node Deployment` needs a name.
+First, this so called `Machine Deployment` needs a name.
 For our test cluster we use the random name generator:
 ![Add Cluster Step 4](add_step4.png)

 Next, we should specify the `Replicas` (number of worker nodes in your Kubernetes cluster) and the `Flavor` (machine type), which